 Does flour go bad?
 As a baking aficionado, you might have asked this simple question.
 But as simple as it is, the answer to this question is the difference between a well-baked bread and a foul tasting one.
-Cookies are particularly affected by the quality of flour that you use.
-Its chewiness and texture are the first to be sacrificed if you insist on using bad flour.
+Cookies are particularly affected by the quality of flour used.
+Its chewiness and texture are the first to be sacrificed if you use bad flour.

 So without pulling punches, the answer to the question is a resounding yes!
-Flour do go bad and the first sign that you will notice when it does is rancidity and the infestation of insects called weevils.
+Flour can go bad and the first sign that you will notice when it does is rancidity and the infestation of insects called weevils.
 If you smell it and it gives out that nasty smell—and believe me, your nose can tell—you better discard it.
 If you open the container and you see those creepy-crawlies, you better discard it.
-But if you don’t see any weevil and the smell is good, feel free to use it.

 Proper Flour Storage